farhad-sadig/billing-plans/README.md

 ## Demo

-Below are a few short demos of the key features of the Billing Plans Project in action:
+Below are a few short demos of the key features of the Billing Plans Project in action.

+Billing plans section, modal triggering and billing form:
 ![Billing Plan Key Highlights - 1](public/gifs/desc-1.gif)

+Responsiveness and input validation of the billing form:
 ![Billing Plan Key Highlights - 2](public/gifs/desc-2.gif)

+Application of changes to the existing billing plan:
 ![Billing Plan Key Highlights - 3](public/gifs/desc-3.gif)